Pungyeon/clean-go-article/README.md

 }
 ```

 Once again, at first glance everything looks fine.
 We parse the user from the received request and insert the user struct into our store.
-Once we have inserted our user into the store successfully, we then set the password to nothing, before returning the user as a json object to our client.
+Once we have inserted our user into the store successfully, we then set the password to nothing, before returning the user as a JSON object to our client.
 This is all quite common practice, typically when returning a user object, where the password has been hashed, we don't want to return the hashed password.

 However, imagine that we are using an in-memory store, based on a `map`, this code will produce some unexpected results.
 If we check in our user store, see that the change we made to the users password in the http handler function, also affected the object in our store.
 This is because the pointer address returned by `parseUserFromRequest`, is what we populated our store with, rather than an actual value.
 Therefore, when making changes to the dereferenced password value, we end up changing the value of the object we are pointing to in our store.

 This is a great example of why both mutability and variable scope, can cause some serious issues and bugs, when used incorrectly.
 When passing pointers as an input parameter of a function, we are expanding the scope of our variable.
 Even more worrying, we are expanding the scope to an undefined level.
 We are *almost* expanding the scope of the variable to being a globally available variable.
 Depending on the variable scope of our store.
-As demonstrated by the above example, this can lead to disastrous bugs, which are particularly difficult to find and erraticate.
+As demonstrated by the above example, this can lead to disastrous bugs, which are particularly difficult to find and eradicate.

 Fortunately, the fix for this bug, is rather simple: